m-ou-se/scrabble-bf/README.md

 See the file [`example-board`](example-board) for an example board.

-Start with a (copy of) an empty board (see the `empty-*-board` files), and replace the tiles with letters as you play.
+Start with a (copy of) an [empty board](empty-scrabble-board), and replace the tiles with letters as you play.

 `<tiles>` are the tiles you have available to place on the board.
 Use `?` for the blank tile.